HumanSignal/label-studio/docs/source/guide/predictions.md

 ## Import brush segmentation pre-annotations in RLE format

-You can import pre-annotations for BrushLabels segmentation.
-Label Studio Converter package has some helper functions for this.
+If you want to import pre-annotations for brush mask image segmentation using the BrushLabels tag, you must convert the masks to RLE format first.
+The [Label Studio Converter](https://github.com/heartexlabs/label-studio-converter) package has some helper functions for this.
+See the following for common conversion cases and guidance:

-- You can convert masks (np.array with shape=[width, height, 4] and dtype=np.uint8, the channel number must be 4 always and all these 4 values must be the same) to RLE by the following:
+- Convert masks to RLE.
+This expects an `np.array` with `shape=[width, height, 4]` and `dtype=np.uint8`.
+The channel number must always be 4  and all of these 4 values must match.
+Add the following to your python code to perform the conversion:
     ```
     rle_1d_array = encode_rle(mask.ravel().astype(np.uint8))
     ```

-- To convert OpenCV contours use [mask2rle](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR310)
+- To convert OpenCV contours, use [mask2rle](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR310).

-- To convert image from path use [image2rle](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR329)
+- To convert an image from path, use [image2rle](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR329).

-- To prepare annotation use [image2annotation](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR345)
+- To prepare the pre-annotation, use [image2annotation](https://github.com/heartexlabs/label-studio-converter/commit/19316e876c01e066b8584b72b0b072497f3afcfb#diff-b82fa6eac244e4e2cbee0b3ba3e9582bd74edab647fb9570b1c9ef0f23b7ea4cR345)

-Also you can check [this example](https://github.com/heartexlabs/label-studio-converter/blob/master/tests/test_brush.py#L11) showing how to build the Label Studio Task with Pre-annotations.
+For more assistance, review this [example code creating a Label Studio task with pre-annotations](https://github.com/heartexlabs/label-studio-converter/blob/master/tests/test_brush.py#L11) for brush labels.

 ## Troubleshoot pre-annotations
 If you encounter unexpected behavior after you import pre-annotations into Label Studio, review this guidance to resolve the issues.